Quick Summary

 - Some users might prefer a subscription model for regular use

-- Pay-as-you-go model might be less cost-effective for high-volume users
+- A pay-as-you-go model might be less cost-effective for high-volume users

 SIGN.PLUS is a comprehensive electronic signature software that excels in both price and performance compared to its competitors.
 It distinguishes itself with superior mobile apps for Android and iOS, offering a seamless experience for mobile users.